 There are problems with Amara 4.
 It does not play well with iTunes.
 The predecessor of Amara 4 was Amara HiFi.
 It was a solid product which meshed well with iTunes.
 I owned this product and loved it.
 It was set and forget.
 Not so with Amara 4 which almost seems like a beta version.
 One must now scan iTunes files for music in order to form entirely new playlists in Amara 4.
 Forget making playlists from Apple Miusic.
 That music would first have to be downloaded in order to be available for Amara 4.

 By the way, the Amara 4 will work with Apple’s AirPaly.
 I am sitting here enjoying controlling my AudioEngine A2+’s from my laptop while listening to some gorgeous music.

 The amazing thing about Amara 4 is that it only cost $50 online, Buy directly from Sonic Studio.
 One can download a trial version of the software for evaluation.
 I recommend it for those who might not mind the hassle.
 For me, I am looking for user-friendly.
 But the sound is beguiling!

 Everything I have mentioned would make great stocking stuffers for impoverished audiophiles and those new to better sounding home audio.
-(The Grado’s might required a larger stocking than normal.)
+(The Grado’s might require a larger stocking than normal.)
 These products are outstanding bargains and each one can make a significant improvement to one’s listening experience.
 Happy shopping.